History & Overview of MSU Billings

 Spread over 98 acres, MSU Billings has 16 buildings, employs more than 900 full-time and part-time people, and is the fourth largest employer in Yellowstone County, with an annual payroll in excess of $18 million.
 With an enrollment in excess of 4,200, this campus is the third largest unit in the Montana University System.
 It offers a wide range of academic programs -- from licenses and certificates to associate, bachelor's, and master's degrees.
 Other academic programs -- unique in the Montana University System -- are offered in the areas of human services, special education, rehabilitation, and a master's degree in Information Processing and Communication.

-Public service activities of the University include the Montana Center on Disabilities, established in 1947, and KEMC/KBMC Public Radio which was originally licensed to the University in the early 1970s.
+Public service activities of the University include the Montana Center for Inclusive Education, established in 1947, and KEMC/KBMC Public Radio which was originally licensed to the University in the early 1970s.